Little joy for Iran's private iron ore exporters from nuclear deal

 Most of Iran’s private iron ore mines face shutting down if prices remain at or below current levels, hurting its exports and ceding even more market share to the world’s top miners, an Iranian industry executive said.

-Iron ore has lost about a third of its value this year.
-Prices tumbled 11.3 percent last Wednesday to a decade low of $44.10 per ton as major miners boost output amid falling demand in a bid to push out smaller producers.
+Iron ore .IO62-CNI=SI has lost about a third of its value this year.
+Prices tumbled 11.3 percent last Wednesday to a decade low of $44.10 per tonne as major miners boost output amid falling demand in a bid to push out smaller producers.

 Iran’s Ministry of Mine, Trade and Industry was not available for immediate comment.